-Everyone and even beginner can climb Mount Kinabalu as you do not need any special skills or equipment to conquer it, but must at least have the basic fitness level.
+Everyone and even beginner can climb Mount Kinabalu as you do not need any special skills or equipment to conquer it, but at least to have the basic fitness level.
 In order for you to climb safely and successfully, it is important that you pack WELL and pack LIGHT.
-The weather at Mount Kinabalu can be either warm (as high as 23ºC in the daytime) or very windy and cold (as 3ºC in the wee hours of the morning) – usually both!
-Rain might happen at any minute, be prepared to encounter all types of conditions.
+Follow the Mount Kinabalu Packing Idea below and we will show you the things to bring for Mount Kinabalu Climb and how to pack it.
+The weather on Mount Kinabalu can be either warm (as high as 23ºC in the daytime) or windy and cold (as 3ºC in the wee hours in the morning) – usually both!
+Raining can happen at any minute, so be prepared to encounter all types of conditions.

-What you prefer to wear to the hike is really a matter of personal preference – it’s all up to you.
-Some climbers prefer to go light with wearing only a t-shirt and shorts for the early stages, adding a warm jacket as they reach higher altitude but some others prefer to wear long-sleeved shirt and pants.
+What you prefer to wear on the trail is really a matter of personal preference – it’s all up to you.
+Some climbers prefer to go light with wearing only a t-shirt and shorts for the early stages, adding a warm jacket as they reach higher altitudes but some others prefer to wear long-sleeved shirts or pants.
 Just adjust your clothing depending on the weather.
 Remember to bring the necessities with you.
-The infographic below can give you some idea on the climbing equipment you need during your DAY CLIMB (Timpohon Gate to Base Camp).
+The infographic above will give you an idea of how should you wear during your DAY CLIMB.

-The night climb usually is cold and windy.
-Hence, we strongly recommend that you wear in layers as layering is an excellent way to ensure your comfort on the mountain and keep your body warm.
+The summit ascent for Mount Kinabalu begins at 2.30 am to 3 am and the weather usually is cold and windy.
+Layering your clothing is an excellent way to ensure your comfort on the mountain and keep your body warm.
 It allows you to make quick adjustments based on your activity level and changes in the weather.

 Extra belonging which you don’t need during your night climb can be kept in your room but do not leave any valuable items behind.